Why do I need a gestational surrogacy agreement?

-A Gestational Surrogacy Agreement (GSA) defines the relationship between parent and surrogate in exact legal terms.
+A gestational surrogacy agreement (GSA) defines the relationship between a parent and a surrogate in exact legal terms.
 It outlines all parties’ rights, duties, and obligations to each other, and all of the legal protections of each party throughout the process until and after the birth of any child.
-In most states we work in, a Gestational Surrogacy Agreement is required by statute, with both parties having independent legal counsel.
+In most states we work in, a gestational surrogacy agreement is required by statute, with both parties having independent legal counsel.

 The agreement also considers total expenses for the intended parents.
 In particular, we look at insurance reimbursement costs during pregnancy and, potentially, childbirth.
 If the surrogate does not have adequate insurance, planned parents must obtain a policy on her behalf.
 Of course, we help to accomplish this safely and affordably.

 Essentially, a gestational surrogacy agreement creates a container in which all parties may rest easy, communicate openly and move forward in harmony toward their shared goal: a successful pregnancy, birth and transition home.